amco/gamora_ex/README.md

 ### Protected Routes

 Use the plug `Gamora.Plugs.AuthenticatedUser` in your protected routes.
-This will try to get the access token from cookies and validate it against the authorization server.
+This will get the access token from cookies and validate it against the authorization server.

 ```elixir